 The hospital is developing into an international-standard pediatric hospital, offering services including: Outpatient and Inpatient departments, 24 hour 7 day a week Emergency Services, 24 hour 7 day a week Neonatal Unit, Laboratory, Pharmacy, Radiology & Diagnostic Imaging and Surgery.

-Canadian, Dr. Cheri Niissen-Jordan, from Calgary Alberta heads up Laos Friends Hospital for Children, in Luang Prabang.
+Canadian, Dr. Cheri Niissen-Jordan, from Calgary Alberta was instrumental in ramping up the Laos Friends Hospital for Children when it initially opened.
 She is a pediatrician with immense global health experience (clinical, business, research); she is a leader in the field.

 *Friends Without A Border (Friends) is a not-for-profit corporation under section 501(c)(3) of the U.S. Internal Revenue Code.
 Friends is dedicated to providing medical care to underserved children of Southeast Asia.
 Canadian donors will receive a tax receipt for all cash donations.
-To donate please visit click https://www.fwab.org/donation
+To donate please visit click CW Asia Fund Foundation